Skip to content

 Static Values

-The value of signals or expressions can always be accessed in a non reactive ways:
+The value of signals or expressions can always be used in a non reactive ways:

 const count = sig(0);